aoliver44/taxaHFE/README.md

  -m --max_depth how many hierarchical levels should be allowed to compete [default: 1000]
  -c --cor_level initial pearson correlation filter [default: 0.95]
  -w --write_old_files write individual level files and old HFE files [default: TRUE]
- -n --ncores number of cpu cores to use [default: 2]
- --seed set a random seed, default is to use system time
+ -n --ncores number of cpu cores to use [default: 2] --nperm number of RF permutations [default: 40] --seed set a random seed, default is to use system time

  Arguments: